gilbertmunuotz/fizbuz/README.md

    c) State Management<br>
    i).
 [Redux Toolkit](https://redux-toolkit.js.org/)

-   ## Future Enhancements:<br>
+4. ## Future Enhancements:<br>

 a).
 Advanced data visualizations (e.g., category-wise breakdowns). <br>
 b).
 Export transactions to CSV or PDF.

-4. ## 🙌 Contribution
+5. ## 🙌 Contribution

 Contributions are always welcome!
 To contribute, please follow these steps:

-1. Fork the repository.
+i).
+Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Make your changes, and commit them.
-4. Push your changes to the forked repository.
-5. Create a pull request, and we'll review your changes.
+ii).
+Create a new branch with a descriptive name. iii).
+Make your changes, and commit them. iv).
+Push your changes to the forked repository. v).
+Create a pull request, and we'll review your changes.